gem5/gem5-resources/README.md

 The instructions to build the boot-tests disk image (`boot-exit`), the Linux binaries, and how to use gem5 run scripts to run boot-tests are available in this [README](src/boot-tests/README.md) file.

+# Resource: Linux Kernel Binary

+Contains scripts to create a Linux kernel binary.
+Instructions on how to use the scripts can be found here `src/linux-kernel/README.md`.

 # Licensing

 Each project under the `src` is under a different license.
 Before using